Learn to Set Goals – “It All Starts With A Vision!”

 Never Give Up – Believe in Yourself

 We have a lot of volunteers involved in the show.
 Volunteers come up and help us with two ball dribbling, spinning one and two basketballs, dribbling and passing games, and eating a pudding while a ball spins on a spoon.
 Also, volunteer spinning 5 or 6 basketballs at once!
 Kids LOVE being involded in the show!

 Ilze Luneau will dribble, juggle and spin up to 6 basketballs on a balance board, and using other props to music and dance.

 Volunteers (up to 30 per show):

 Several shows at the same location will get a substantial discount.
-We can perform in a clean auditorium, gymnasium or multi-purpose room.
+I can perform in a clean auditorium, gymnasium or multi-purpose room.
 Do NOT need the basketball hoops.
-We can also perform on an indoor/outdoor carpet.
-We can perfrom outside, if necessary, on a concrete or paved surface.
+I can also perform on an indoor/outdoor carpet.
+I can perfrom outside, if necessary, on a concrete or paved surface.
 Please have a PA system/microphone available if possible.
-We will also need one folding (or regular) chair.
+I will also need one folding (or regular) chair.

 Format of the show - we perform tricks to a song, then talk about part of the motivational message, then perform to another song, talk some more, have volunteers come up, talk, perform to another song etc. We will accomodate your school's policies in regards to religious restrictions.
 We have performed at many public schools with general character education message.